CHAPTER 4

 Business & Startup Scene

 Linz has a growing startup ecosystem with co-working spaces and innovation hubs.
 The city supports entrepreneurship and tech-driven businesses.
 It supports start-ups and SMEs through incubators and innovation spaces like the Digital Mile, home to over 110 digitalization companies.
+For more information about our ecosystem, take a look at our Startup Guide Linz and Startup Guide Linz Europe.

 Family-friendly Environment